 Some patients have momentary obstructions called Upper Airway Resistance Syndrome (UARS).
 In either case, the individuals suffer many of the same symptoms.

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
 Central FL Oral and Maxillofacial Surgery offers treatment options for these .

 In addition to a detailed history, the doctors will assess the anatomic relationships in the maxillofacial region.
 With cephalometric (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

 There are several treatment options available.
-An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
+An initial treatment may consist of using splint therapy to manage the obstruction.
+Other treatment may involve a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 One of the surgical options is an uvulo-palato-pharyngo-plasty (UPPP), which is performed in the back of the soft palate and throat.
 A similar procedure is sometimes done with the assistance of a laser and is called a laser assisted uvulo-palato-plasty (LAUPP).
 In other cases, a radio-frequency probe is utilized to tighten the soft palate.
 These procedures usually performed under light IV sedation in the office.

 In more complex cases, the bones of the upper and lower jaw may be repositioned to increase the size of the airway (orthognathic surgery).
 This procedure is done in the hospital under general anesthesia and requires a one to two day overnight stay in the hospital.